-The Commission conducted 2,432 pipeline inspections in 2019.
+The Commission conducted 3,365 pipeline inspections in 2020, an increase of 38 per cent compared to 2019.
 A pipeline may be comprised of one or more segments of pipeline or a group of pipelines, including gathering lines.

-In 2019, there were $\frac{28}{8}$ incidents on pipelines regulated by the Commission, five below the average over the past seven years.
+In 2020, there were 34 incidents on pipelines regulated by the Commission, less than two above average over the past seven years.

-The Commission responds to $\mathbf{urgent}$ safety complaints within $\mathbf{30}$ minutes, 24/7, year-round.
+The Commission responds to urgent safety complaints within 30 minutes, 24/7, year-round.